ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 #### `ftp` Package

-- Introduced `ftp:Caller` API and added as an optional parameter in `onFileChange` method
+- Introduced the `ftp:Caller` API and added it as an optional parameter in the `onFileChange` method
 - Added compiler plugin validation support for the `ftp:Service`
 - Added code-actions to generate a `ftp:Service` template